 This sensational game started gaining major popularity in the 1980s, with colour televisions and broadcasts first coming to urban Indian homes in that decade.
 The legendary moment when Kapil Dev drove India to a historic 1983 World Cup triumph in Lords - there wasn’t a single Indian soul who wasn’t out on the streets celebrating the victory, waving flags, chanting “India, India!” at the top of their lungs.
 Ever since then, cricket has become a defining sport of the nation.

 Team India is now a nigh-unstoppable force in the cricketing world, filled with some of the best talent the game has to offer.
-For example, current players like Virat Kohli, Rohit Sharma, Jasprit Bumrah, Bhuvaneshwar Kumar, Hardik Pandya, Yuzvendra Chahal, and of course MS Dhoni, command the front lines, who are arguably some of the finest players to grace the game.
+For example, current players like Virat Kohli, Rohit Sharma, Jasprit Bumrah, Bhuvaneshwar Kumar, Hardik Pandya, Yuzvendra Chahal, etc, command the front lines, who are arguably some of the finest players to grace the game.
 India has also historically had some incredible talent to boast about.
 Every Indian, home and abroad, knows the all-time legend Sachin Tendulkar before, a Master Blaster who is also a global ambassador of the sport.

 With formats like IPL and T20, cricket is experiencing a surge in popularity, the likes of which we have never seen before in the sport.
 The Indian Premier League may have India in its name, but not surprisingly attracts the attention of all other cricketing nations in the world.
 Every player wants to be a part of it and play for their favourite team with billions of fans rooting for their local teams, it’s not hard to understand why.